-The above balances are recorded in other assets and other liabilities, respectively, in the consolidated balance sheets, except for \$ 0.1 million as of December 31, 2020, which is recorded in prepaid and other assets and \$23.9 million as of December 31, 2020, which is recorded in accrued expenses and other liabilities.
+The above balances are recorded in other assets and other liabilities, respectively, in the consolidated balance sheets, except for \$5.0 million and nil as of December 31, 2022 and 2021, respectively, which is recorded in prepaid and other current assets and nil and \$23.0 million as of December 31, 2022 and 2021, respectively, which is recorded in accrued expenses and other liabilities.

 The Company determines the fair value of its interest rate swaps using a discounted cash flow model that incorporates an assessment of the risk of non-performance by the interest rate swap counterparty and an evaluation of the Company's credit risk in valuing derivative instruments.
-The valuation model uses various inputs including contractual terms, interest rate curves, credit spreads and measures of volatility.
+The valuation model uses various including contractual terms, interest rate curves, credit spreads and measures of volatility.